Pressure altimeter: Calibration

 where c is a constant, T is the absolute temperature, P is the pressure at altitude z, and P_{o} is the pressure at sea level.
 The constant c depends on the acceleration of gravity and the molar mass of the air.

 However, one must be aware that this type of altimeter relies on "density altitude" and its readings can vary by hundreds of feet owing to a sudden change in air pressure, such as from a cold front, without any actual change in altitude.

-The most common unit of measurement used for altimeter calibration worldwide is hectopascals (hPa), except for North America and Japan where inches of mercury (inHg) are used.
-To obtain an accurate altitude reading in either feet or meters, the local barometric pressure must be calibrated correctly using the barometric formula.
+The most common unit of measurement used for altimeter calibration worldwide is hectopascals (hPa), except in North America and Japan, where inches of mercury (inHg) are used.
+To obtain an accurate altitude reading a pressure altimeter must be calibrated to local barometric pressure by use of the barometric formula.

 History

-The scientific principles behind the pressure altimeter were first written by Rev. Alexander Bryce, a Scottish minister and astronomer in 1772 who realised that the principles of a barometer could be adjusted to measure height.
+The scientific principles behind the pressure altimeter were first written by Rev. Alexander Bryce, a Scottish minister and astronomer who in 1772 realised that the principles of a barometer could be adjusted to measure height.

 Applications

 Use in hiking, climbing and skiing

 A barometric altimeter, used along with a topographic map, can help to verify one's location.
-It is more reliable, and often more accurate, than a GPS receiver for measuring altitude; the GPS signal may be unavailable, for example, when one is deep in a canyon, or it may give wildly inaccurate altitudes when all available satellites are near the horizon.
+It is more reliable, and often more accurate, than a global navigation satellite systems (GNSS) receiver (such as a GPS receiver) for measuring altitude; the GNSS signals may be unavailable, for example, when one is deep in a canyon, or it may give wildly inaccurate altitudes when all available satellites are near the horizon.
 Because barometric pressure changes with the weather, hikers must periodically re-calibrate their altimeters when they reach a known altitude, such as a trail junction or peak marked on a topographical map.